-Here are our most favorite apartment rental tips.
+Here are our most favorite apartment tips on rentals.

-Rentals, it is future.
+Rentals, it is the future.
 Not one of my kids or their friends stayed in the dorms beyond their freshman year.
 The choices are plentiful.
 Below are some of the more popular apartment complexes students live in near FSU.
 Some provide buses to campus (which can be important since parking on campus can be a nightmare), some have facilities that rival a fancy hotel (pools, hot tubs, volleyball courts, lounges), some provide reserved parking spots for a fee, some are gated and provide constant security, and all have various options from studios to 4 (even 6) bedrooms.
 Prices vary and generally go up slightly each year.
 The rent for many complexes depends on how early in the year you sign a lease.
 Most will also help find a student to fill a vacant room if need be.
 Wi-Fi is generally included in rent, but utilities are not always included or provided up to a specific amount with the overage charged to each occupant.
-Be sure to check all these things before making a decision.
+Be sure to check all these things before making a decision on rentals.
 We tried to stick with the important things like security and furniture, rather than tanning beds and lit volleyball courts if you know what we mean, but some of the amenities are pretty impressive.

-Generally the further you get from campus the less expensive the rents are.
+Generally the further you get from campus the less expensive the rentals are.
 Of course, in my daughter’s case, she made up for that in parking tickets, which is why when my son moved off campus he chose Catalyst, so he rarely needed his car.
 Location and security were amongst our top priorities.

 Hayden Commons and Villa St. Augustine (owned by Leparulo Properties) – is the ideal townhouse or apartment for a student who wants to be walking distance to the stadium, which is quite nice on game days.

-Domain – Located behind Degraff dorms so it is a short walk to campus.
+YOUnion – (formerly Domain) Located behind Degraff dorms so it is a short walk to campus.
 Known for having the biggest apartment pool in Tally.
 It is around $750 for a 3/3, but they have other sizes.